 A. Seller and Buyer entered into that certain Electricity Purchase and Sale Agreement, dated August 14, 1998 (the “Agreement”), under which, among other things, Seller is to sell to Buyer, and Buyer is to purchase from Seller all of Buyer’s Electricity requirements, excluding Exempt Electricity, for all of Buyer’s facilities covered by an Eligible Account.

-B. On or about January 30, 2001, Seller caused the source of Electricity to Buyer’s facilities covered by the Eligible Accounts set forth in Exhibit A attached hereto to be changed to the regulated utility serving those accounts, Pacific Gas and Electric Company (“PG&E”), in a manner consistent with the applicable Governmental Requirements and Rules.
-Seller effected this change as result of the commercial impracticability of continued direct service by Seller.
+B. Seller and Buyer have disputes regarding the interpretation of the Agreement.

-C. Seller and Buyer desire by this Amendment to authorize Seller to choose to source the Electricity requirements of Buyer’s facilities covered by the Eligible Accounts either directly itself or through PG&E, notwithstanding any provisions to the contrary in the Agreement.
+C. Seller and Buyer desire by this Amendment to settle their disputes and to authorize Seller to choose to source the Electricity requirements of Buyer’s facilities covered by the Eligible Accounts either directly itself or through PG&E, notwithstanding any provisions to the contrary in the Agreement.
 In addition, the Parties desire to clarify the Agreement regarding the Contract Price to be paid by Buyer to Seller for Electricity provided by PG&E for Buyer’s facilities covered by an Eligible Account.

 AGREEMENT: